The supermarket has ditched free papers in favour of personalised offers.

 Are the discounts any good?

-The voucher choices I received at the start were all 50p off, but they’ve since increased to between £1 and £4.50 off.
-In fact most weeks, if I choose the most valuable vouchers, I’ve been able to save £5 to £7.
+The voucher choices I received at the start were all 50p off, and then increased to between £1 and £4.50 off.
+In fact most weeks, if I was able to save £5 to £7.

 Double your discounts